 15 Fun Facts About Amelia Earhart

 Amelia Earhart was a pioneer, a legend, and a mystery.
-In honor of her birthday today—and the 77th anniversary of her disappearance this month—we've uncovered 15 things you might not know about her.
+We've uncovered 15 things you might not know about her.

 1. Earhart wasn't impressed the first time she saw an airplane.